 Most adults following a healthy, balanced diet containing milk, dairy products and fish, should be able to meet their iodine requirements.

 A supplement containing iodine can help meet iodine needs for adults who do not consume sufficient iodine-rich foods.
+If you have thyroid disease, are taking other medications or have experienced iodine deficiency over many years, you should speak with your GP before taking additional iodine.
+This is because you may respond differently to extra iodine.
 Iodine in supplements should be in the form of ‘potassium iodide’ and should not exceed the daily adult requirement of 150 mcg.

 Seaweed or kelp supplements should not be used as an iodine source.
 This is because the amount of iodine in the supplement can vary considerably from the value claimed on the label and can provide excessive quantities of iodine.

 Iodine is important for the production of thyroid hormones.
-During pregnancy, it is essential for the correct development of the baby’s brain.
-Iodine deficiency and excessive intakes of iodine should be avoided.
+It is dangerous to have too little or too much Iodine.
+Good dietary sources include fish, shellfish and dairy products.
+During pregnancy, iodine is essential for the correct development of the baby’s brain.